Transportability without positivity: a synthesis of statistical and simulation modeling: Motivating Problem

 \subsection{Nonparametric Point Identification}

-To proceed, $\psi$ is written in terms of the observable data without placing parametric constraints on the relationships or functional forms between variables, referred to as \textit{nonparametric point identification}.
+To proceed, $\psi$ is written in terms of the observable data without placing parametric constraints on the relationships between variables, referred to as \textit{nonparametric point identification}.
 For the randomized trial, we rely on the following assumptions

-which correspond to causal consistency, marginal exchangeability for treatment, and positivity for treatment, respectively \cite{zivich_positivity_2022, hernan_estimating_2006, cole_consistency_2009}.
-These assumptions are given by design for a marginally randomized trial.
-To transport the trial results to the clinic population \cite{westreich_transportability_2017}, the following additional assumptions may be considered
+which correspond to causal consistency, marginal treatment exchangeability, and treatment positivity, respectively \cite{zivich_positivity_2022, hernan_estimating_2006, cole_consistency_2009}.
+These assumptions are given by design for a marginally randomized trials.
+To transport the trial results to the clinic population \cite{westreich_transportability_2017}, the following assumptions are considered

-where \ref{exch1} is exchangeability between the trial and target populations and \ref{pos1} is the corresponding positivity assumption.
-As the target population consists of both men and women but the trial was limited to only men, assumtion \ref{pos1} is violated and $\psi$ is not nonparametrically point identified under these assumptions.
+where \ref{exch1} is sample exchangeability (i.e., conditional exchangeability between the trial and target populations) and \ref{pos1} is sample positivity.
+As the target population consists of both men and women but the trial was limited to only men, assumtion \ref{pos1} is violated.
+In words, sample positivity holds by age but not by gender.
+As such, $\psi$ is \textit{not} nonparametrically point identified.